Fertilization

 Steady feeding outperforms a single spike

 For ornamental landscapes, this produces stronger stems, deeper leaf color, and more reliable flowering without the boom-bust cycle that stresses plants and creates pest-attracting soft growth.
+If you want the full seasonal rhythm, we recommend the spring-plus-fall program.

 Typical visit: 1 to 2 hours

-Best timing: spring and again in early summer
+Best timing: spring and again in fall

 Plants that eat well look better and last longer